The winter in Greenwich, Connecticut, is the most pleasant in New England.

 There are more than a few winter festivals in Greenwich and Connecticut to check-out on any given year.
 That said, there’s one big one annual winter festival in Greenwich.

-The Greenwich Reindeer Festival takes place from the end of November (starting the weekend after Thanksgiving) through December.
+The Greenwich Reindeer Festival takes place from the end of November (starting the weekend after Thanksgiving in CT) through December.
 While activities change each year, common ones at this family-friendly event include:

 - Photos with Santa